 If you’re a photography pro (or want to be just like one), both Apple and Adobe are competing for the left side of your brain.
 And each of them tried to stake out new ground in that competition this week.
+On Monday,

 Apple announced an update to Aperture, its photo management software.